device42/device42-docs/docs/administration/advanced-routing.md

 sidebar_position: 2
 ---

-You can add complex or advanced routing for your Device42 appliance or delete it using the console menu.
+You can add complex or advanced routing for your Device42 appliance or delete it using the virtual machine (VM) console menu.

 To add a new route, follow these steps: